sigasi/sigasi_insights/content/releasenotes/sigasi-2.6.md

     entity has declaration errors
 -   Avoid confusion between **vcom** and **sigasi** problem markers.
     Prefix vcom problems with `Vcom :`
--   If you use the starter edition, we no don’t count the statements in Altera libraries.
+-   If you use the starter edition, we no don't count the statements in Altera libraries.
 This means your own project can still be a full 200 statements before you fall back to baseline mode.